suadesh/Open-Street-Map-Project/OpenStreetMapProject.md

-As we can see all these cities are in Rome Area but we can see that while before we saw 107 times the postal code of 'Rocca di Papa', we have only 17.
+As we can see all these cities are in Rome Area but we can see that while before we saw 107 times the postal code of "Rocca di Papa", we have only 17.
 So it means that we have more often the name of the city in state of the postal code for tags.

 ## Overview Statistics
 ### Size